surniaulula/wpsso-rrssb/readme.txt

 	* [BuddyPress](https://wordpress.org/plugins/buddypress/)
 	* [WooCommerce](https://wordpress.org/plugins/woocommerce/)

+= Proven Performance =

+WPSSO and WPSSO RRSSB are *fast and coded for performance*, making full use of all available caching techniques (persistent / non-persistent object and disk caching).
+WPSSO loads only the library files and object classes it needs, keeping it small, fast, and yet still able to support a wide range of 3rd party integration features.

+= Available in Multiple Languages =

+* English (US)
+* French (France)
+* More to come...

-= Extends the WPSSO Social Plugin =
+= Extends the WPSSO Plugin =

 The WordPress Social Sharing Optimization (WPSSO) plugin is required to use the WPSSO RRSSB extension.

 You can use the Free version of WPSSO RRSSB with *both* the Free and Pro versions of WPSSO, but the [WPSSO RRSSB Pro](http://wpsso.com/extend/plugins/wpsso-rrssb/) version requires the use of the [WPSSO Pro](http://wpsso.com/extend/plugins/wpsso/) version as well.

 Purchase the [WPSSO Ridiculously Responsive Social Sharing Buttons (WPSSO RRSSB) Pro](http://wpsso.com/extend/plugins/wpsso-rrssb/) extension (includes a *No Risk 30 Day Refund Policy*).

-= Proven Performance =

-WPSSO and WPSSO RRSSB are *fast and coded for performance*, making full use of all available caching techniques (persistent / non-persistent object and disk caching).
-WPSSO loads only the library files and object classes it needs, keeping it small, fast, and yet still able to support a wide range of 3rd party integration features.

 == Installation ==